-RISE (Real Impact on Society and Environment) is U21’s newest student opportunity, an international showcase of student achievement in sustainability and social innovation designed to accelerate the scale and impact of student-led projects by connecting them with a network of experts in academia and industry.
+RISE (Real Impact on Society and Environment) is U21’s international showcase of student achievement in sustainability and social innovation designed to accelerate the scale and impact of student-led projects by connecting them with a network of experts in academia and industry.

 Each U21 member institution is invited to nominate a student-led project based on an aspect of the United Nations Sustainable Development Goals.

 It can be difficult to take a social enterprise or innovation idea beyond small-scale, local implementation, into something bigger.
 Creating global impact is even more of a challenge!

 RISE helps students realise this goal for their projects by giving them access to a global audience of potential supporters.
 U21 will ensure that each project will receive expert support as well as international exposure, working to attract pledges of support for the different projects from our global partners in industry and academia.

 Each project will also be entered into the RISE Awards, offering winning teams a bespoke package of acceleration and professional development opportunities with a minimum value of $2000 per team.

 Why the Sustainable Development Goals?